snehilvj/dmc-docs/docs/autocomplete/autocomplete.md

 ### Left and right sections

-`MultiSelect` supports `leftSection` and `rightSection` props.
+`Autocomplete` supports `leftSection` and `rightSection` props.
 These sections are rendered with absolute position inside the input wrapper.
 You can use them to display icons, input controls or any other elements.

 You can use the following props to control sections styles and content: